-October 26th, 2017, marks the fifth anniversary of Kristen's death.
+October 26th, 2018, marks the sixth anniversary of Kristen's death.
 She revised the letter below in February 2012.

 Dear loved ones,

 As I write this I admit feeling a little sad.
 Sad because my greatest earthly desire was to grow old with Deric … 17 years of marriage was not nearly long enough.
 Sad because it is a mother’s job to be there to comfort her child when that child experiences her first broken heart, or when he sits on the bench during a much-anticipated game.
 Sad because my heart hurts to think I will not be there to share in my children’s joys and inevitable accomplishments, their weddings, or for the births of their own children.
 Sad to leave my mom and my sister with yet another loss after the premature death of my dad.
 Despite the sadness this illness has brought, when I consider my life I quickly realize that God has blessed me abundantly … how can I feel anything except overwhelming thankfulness?